Code-Institute-Submissions/Follow-The-White-Rabbit/README.md

 - Mute On/Off function code is taken from [Anna Greaves game's page](https://github.com/AJGreaves/picflip).

-#### Acknowledgements
+#### Acknowledgments
 1. Stephen Moody, CI tutor for shorting out the code for Rabbit Run/rabbit image moving across cards/, and other advice.
 2. Tim Nelson, CI tutor for helping with Rabbit Run code.
-3. Anna Greaves, CI tutor for the Picflip game, where I got inspiration for some features of my game (described in this file above througout the text), as well as ideas for structuring Readme.md & Testing.md.
+3. Anna Greaves, CI tutor for the Picflip game, where I got inspiration for some features of my game (described in this file above throughout the text), as well as ideas for structuring Readme.md & Testing.md.
 4. My mentor, Adegbenga Adeye, for advice and help with planning and creating the website; checking the project and giving advice during the project's calls - checking the code, fixing problems, giving general advice how to organize the website in a better way.
 5. My firends Katja, Nafeesah, Mario, Kasia, Chris, Candice for playing/testing the game and giving me feedback on possible improvements.